MetOffice/CSET/README.md

 # CSET (Convective and turbulence scale Evaluation and verification Toolkit)

-CSET is a toolkit for verification, evaluation and investigation of convective- and turbulence-scale numerical models for weather and climate applications cutting across time and space scales.
+CSET is a toolkit for verification, evaluation and investigation of convective- and turbulence-scale numerical models for weather and climate applications, cutting across time and space scales.

 It aligns parametrisation development, diagnostic development and evaluation